Interacting with the Message Bus¶

 }));

-instance. - Encode the JSON object using the
+- Encode the object into a JSON

 Binary Messages¶